Chinna Thambi (TV series)

-The story about the relationship of an innocent village boy as Chinna Thambi and an arrogant city girl as Nandhini, who fall in love after Marriage.
+The story about the relationship of an innocent village boy as Chinna Thambi and an arrogant city girl as Nandhini, who fall in love after marriage.

 Plot

-It is a story about Chinna Thambi (Prajin), an innocent village boy from Chinnalapatty who falls in love with Nandhini (Pavani Reddy), an arrogant girl from Chennai.
+It is a story about Chinna Thambi (Prajin), an innocent village boy from Chinnalapatti who falls in love with Nandhini (Pavani Reddy), an arrogant girl from Chennai.
 Chinna Thambi is very naive, having moral values.
 He obeys his mother Annalakshmi sternly and loves his family.
 On the other side, Nandhini is opposite like Chinnathambi, But Nandhini has a good heart.

 Nandhini's marriage is fixed with Gautham (Lokesh), and they get engaged.
 Coincidentally, one day Chinna Thambi and Nandhini meet and get into a heated argument.
 Chinna Thambi keeps himself away from Nandhini because he is a Baal Brahmachari.
 And Nandhini too dislikes him.
 Will they become friends and love each other?
 Will their love overcome their contrasting personalities, cultures, and values?